dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/troubleshoot.md

 ## Remote debugging

-To use the remote debugging features of [Visual Studio](https://www.visualstudio.com/vs/), see the [Remote debugging web apps section of Troubleshoot a web app in Azure App Service using Visual Studio](/azure/app-service/web-sites-dotnet-troubleshoot-visual-studio#remotedebug) in the Azure documentation.
+See [Remote debugging web apps section of Troubleshoot a web app in Azure App Service using Visual Studio](/azure/app-service/web-sites-dotnet-troubleshoot-visual-studio#remotedebug) in the Azure documentation.

 ## Application Insights